-Determining the right marketing budget can turn out to be a challenge, especially in decentralized companies.
+Defining the right marketing budget can be a challenge, especially in decentralized organizations.
 While the literature recommends providing at least 3 to 5 percent of total marketing revenue per year, there are industry-specific discrepancies with this advice.
-However, since it is particularly difficult for individuals and local partners to set themselves a budget plan, guidelines and guidelines of the central marketing department can be used as an aid.
+However, since it is particularly difficult for individuals and local partners to set themselves a budget plan, the guidelines and guidelines of the central marketing department can be used as an aid.

 Everything starts with a plan